-2) The idea is to get out of the water, to separate ourselves utterly from it, never again to experience even a drop of samsara.
+- The idea is to get out of the water, to separate ourselves utterly from it, never again to experience even a drop of samsara.
 I think we all know people who complain about something or someone while clinging to them with thorough determination.
 This cannot be our way.
 Many want to be like those in the caucus race described in Alice in Wonderland.
 They run around in a circle on the beach and every so often waves wash over them and soak them through.
 The stated purpose of the race is to dry off, but it is impossible.
 Most people prefer that–to have their samsara and beat it, too.
-But it is a matter of either or–wet or dry.
+But it is a matter of either/or: wet or dry.
 Complete separation is necessary, because that is the whole idea, not just a side effect.
 This is not for weekenders and dabblers.
-Think of the scope: we aim to escape and transcend that which has kept numberless sentient beings in its thrall for numberless creation cycles–not just “ages.”
-We intend to move from relative being to absolute being–all on our own.
-AND WE CAN.
+Think of the scope: we aim to escape and transcend that which has kept numberless sentient beings in its thrall for numberless creation cycles, not just “ages.”
+We intend to move from relative being to absolute being all on our own.
+And we can.

 The Foolish and the Wise: Vigilance

-George Washington spoke more truly than he knew when he stated that eternal vigilance is the price of liberty.
+“Eternal vigilance is the price of liberty.”
 For those who seek the ultimate liberation, constant awareness is a prime necessity.
 On the other hand, “Foolish, ignorant people indulge in careless [heedless] lives.”
 Interestingly, the Venerable Thanissaro Bhikkhu renders it: “They’re addicted to heedlessness.”
 This is certainly so.
-There is a persistent urge toward self-destruction that habitually grips most people, impelling then to negligence, carelessness, and outright blindness to what little reality we are able to perceive if we will to do so.
+There is a persistent urge toward self-destruction that habitually grips most people, impelling them to negligence, carelessness and outright blindness to what little reality they are able to perceive if they will to do so.

 It is astounding to see how feckless most “spiritual” people really are in relation to their inner development.
 Over and over they endanger themselves and incur great risk, particularly psychically (mentally), either doing things that can only rebound to their detriment or failing to do that which will protect and strengthen them.
 They simply do not take seriously the fact that this entire world is a maelstrom calculated to whirl them around and around by continual birth and death, drowning their consciousness from life to life.
 They take no account of their daily lifestyle or their environment, physical or metaphysical.
 And the field of their personal relationships is the most chaotic and destructive of all.